MrHsiehVCS/unit6-pp/README.md

 Dealer's Hand: 8 of Hearts 5 of Diamonds 7 of Hearts
 Result: User Pushes
 Would you like to play again?
 (Y)es/(N)o: no
-Thanks for playing David!
+Thanks for playing MrHsieh!
 Have a great day!
 ```

 ## PART C - `Yahtzee.java`